 I celebrated a birthday yesterday, which always puts me in an odd state of mind.
 Nothing like that turning of the page to remind one of their own mortality.
 As I close in on a half century of mistreating myself on a reasonably epic scale it becomes harder and harder to deny that no matter how long the race, I am definitely on the back stretch approaching the turn for home.
 That’s alright of course, it’s the natural order of things, but I still have work to do and I am doing my best to hang around for the final act.
 So, in the spirit of unusual occurrences along the journey of indefinite length, won’t you please join me now as we stand and make the Death Flip.

-Don’t get carried away, I don’t plan on checking out anytime soon, in fact, I am making all kind of moves to extend my time at the table, but I have wanted to make this drink and well, it is dramatic, isn’t it?
+Don’t get carried away, I don’t plan on checking out anytime soon, in fact, I am making all kinds of moves to extend my time at the table, but I have wanted to make this drink and well, it is dramatic, isn’t it?
 This one was created by Chris Hysted-Adams at the Black Pearl in Melbourne, Australia.
 It originally appeared on the menu with the ominous description, “You don’t wanna meet this cocktail in a dark alley.”
 The ingredients were not listed and if you asked the bartender they would not share them with you, but the drink was a huge success.
 It makes sense, Chris said that once he settled on his three “barroom dare” main ingredients it took him a week of R&D to balance the components into this amazing elixir.
 Once he let the cat out of the bag, so to speak, this barroom dare of a drink’s popularity skyrocketed and it began to grace menus all over the world.

 Grab your tins and pop in 1 ounce of blanco tequila, I chose some cheap Piedra Azul; 1/2 an ounce of Yellow Chartreuse, 1/2 an ounce of Jågermeister, a 1/4 ounce of simple syrup and 1 whole egg, sans shell, of course.
 Add ice and give that a good shake to the beat of Johnny Cash’s “God’s Gonna Cut You Down”, no matter how we try to dodge the blade.
 When those tins are good and cold, strain from one to the other and go for a second dry shake.
 When the spirit strikes you, strain into something awesome and grate a little fresh nutmeg on top for garnish and throw a crystal skull at the base for a little memento mori.